hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/frictionless-airdrops-system-contracts.md

 #### Positive Tests

-- Verify that the `airdropTokens` function airdrops multiple tokens bot ft and nft to multiple accounts.
+- Verify that the `airdropTokens` function airdrops multiple tokens both ft and nft to multiple accounts.
+- Verify that the `airdropTokens` function airdrops 10 tokens both ft and nft to multiple accounts.
 - Verify that the `airdropTokens` function airdrops a fungible token to an account.
 - Verify that the `airdropTokens` function airdrops a nft token to an account.
 - Verify that the `cancelAirdrops` function cancels multiple pending airdrops.
+- Verify that the `cancelAirdrops` function cancels 10 pending airdrops.
 - Verify that the `cancelAirdrops` function cancels single pending airdrop.
 - Verify that the `claimAirdrops` function claims multiple pending airdrops.
+- Verify that the `claimAirdrops` function claims 10 pending airdrops.
 - Verify that the `claimAirdrops` function claims a single pending airdrop.
 - Verify that the `rejectTokens` function rejects tokens for multiple accounts.
 - Verify that the `cancelAirdropFT` function cancels a pending airdrop of the redirected token.
 - Verify that the `cancelAirdropNFT` function cancels a pending airdrop of the redirected nft serial.
 - Verify that the `claimAirdropFT` function claims a pending airdrop of the redirected token.
 - Verify that the `claimAirdropNFT` function claims a pending airdrop of the redirected nft serial number.
-- Verify that the `rejectTokenFT` function rjects tokens for a given account.
+- Verify that the `rejectTokenFT` function rejects tokens for a given account.
-- Verify that the `rejectTokensNFT` function rejects tokens for a given account and serial number.
+- Verify that the `rejectTokenNFTs` function rejects tokens for a given account and serial number.
-- Verify that the `setAutomaticAssociations` function sets the automatic associations for a given account.
+- Verify that the `rejectTokenNFTs` function rejects 10 tokens for a given account and serial number.
-- Verify that the `setAutomaticAssociations` function sets the automatic associations to unlimited (-1) for a given account.
+- Verify that the `setAutomaticAssociations` function enables the automatic associations to unlimited (-1) for a given account.
-- Verify that the `setAutomaticAssociations` function sets the automatic associations to zero for a given account.
+- Verify that the `setAutomaticAssociations` function disables the automatic associations to zero for a given account.

 #### Negative Tests